cybprojects65/VariationalAutoencoder/README.md

 > -i"./Complete_dataset_mediterranean_sea_2017_2018_2019_2020_2021_2050RCP8.5.csv"
 > -v"environment 2017_land_distance, environment 2017_mean_depth" -o"./out/" -r16 -tfalse -m"./out/model.bin"

-4 - Retrieve the output as a CSV file in the "out" folder.
+4 - Retrieve the output as a CSV file (classification_projection.csv) in the "out" folder.
 This table contains the reconstruction probability for each input row and the classification in the 1st to 4th quantile to cluster small, medium, medium-high, and high values.

 * NOTE: the model internally standardizes and normalizes all columns wrt to the traning set min and max values.

+## Generative VAE

+This modality uses VAE to generate the reconstructed version of each input vector, which represents the "most typical" reconstruction, like a denoised version.

+1 - Prepare a table as a CSV file.
+See [Complete_dataset_mediterranean_sea_2017_2018_2019_2020_2021_2050RCP8.5.csv](https://github.com/cybprojects65/VariationalAutoencoder/blob/main/Complete_dataset_mediterranean_sea_2017_2018_2019_2020_2021_2050RCP8.5.csv)  as an example.

+2 - Execute the Jar file as follows:

+> java -cp vae.jar it.cnr.anomaly.JavaVAEGenerator
+> -i"./Complete_dataset_mediterranean_sea_2017_2018_2019_2020_2021_2050RCP8.5.csv"
+> -v"environment 2017_sea-surface_temperature,environment 2017_sea-surface_salinity" -h10 -e1000 -o"./out/" -r16 -ttrue

+3 - Retrieve the output as a CSV file (reconstruction.csv) in the "out" folder.
+This table contains the original vectors, the reconstructed vectors (with the _rec suffix), the reconstruction probability and log probability for each input row and the classification in the 1st to 4th quantile to cluster small, medium, medium-high, and high values.

+* NOTE 1: in this modality, the VAE should better learn a non-compressed version of the input, i.e., the first hidden layer should contain a number of hidden nodes (h) higher than the number of features.

+* NOTE 2: the model internally standardizes and normalizes all columns wrt to the traning set min and max values.

 ## Docker version